-The goal of irritable bowel syndrome (IBS) treatment is to provide relief from your symptoms.
+The goal of IBS treatment is to provide relief from your symptoms.
 Your exact course of treatment will depend on the type and severity of your symptoms.

 Many healthy foods, including some fruits and vegetables, contain these types of fermentable carbohydrates, in addition to fiber, another source of intestinal gas production.
-Finding the right balance of healthy foods can be a challenge if one has IBS.
-Ask your doctor about whether you might benefit from a trial of the low FODMAPS diet that has been shown in research studies to help reduce gassiness, abdominal pain, and bloating in patients with IBS.
+Finding the right balance of healthy foods can be a challenge if you have IBS.
+Ask your doctor whether you might benefit from a trial of the low FODMAPS diet that has been shown in research studies to help reduce gassiness, abdominal pain and bloating in patients with IBS.

-Working with a nutritionist is always recommended to make sure you are still getting all the nutrients you need, no matter what diet you are on.
+Working with a nutritionist is always recommended to make sure you are still getting all the nutrients you need, no matter which diet you are on.

 There are a number of medications that can be used to treat IBS.

-- Antidiarrheal medications.
-Medications for those with diarrhea to slow intestinal transit and reduce the frequency of bowel movements, while improving the consistency of the stool.
+Antidiarrheal medications: Medications for those with diarrhea, which slow intestinal transit and reduce the frequency of bowel movements while improving the consistency of the stool.

-- Laxatives.
-For those individuals who have constipation as a predominant symptom.
+Laxatives: For those who have constipation as the predominant symptom.